lostcarpark/conclar/public/info.md

 [Octocon](https://octocon.com) is the Irish National Science Fiction Convention, held continuously since 1990.

 Octocon 2024 takes place on Saturday 5th and Sunday 6th October, in-person at the Gibson Hotel, Dublin, and online via our Member Portal.
-Our Guest of Honour is Ruth Francis Long, aka Jessica Thorne.
+Our Guest of Honour is Ruth Frances Long, aka Jessica Thorne.
 [Learn more about her and our other guests.](https://2024.octocon.com/octocon-guests/)

 All members of Octocon must abide by our [Code of Conduct](https://2024.octocon.com/code-of-conduct/).
-Members attending in-person must follow our [Covid-19 policy](https://2024.octocon.com/covid-19-policy/).
+Members attending in-person must follow our [Disease Mitigation policy](https://2024.octocon.com/covid-19-policy/).
 Face masks are required.

 ## Join Us!
 If you're coming in-person, you need an Attending membership (which also gets you access to our online programme).
 Concession rates and YA (aged 13-21) memberships are available, and children (12 and under) can attend for free.
 Day memberships are also available.